-Program Evaluation Entity Priority Rating Definition Recent Assurance Coverage (since 2012) RESULT: CANAD DA'S NATURAL HERITAGE IS PROTE CTED FOR FUTURE GENERATIONS.
-Heritage Places Establishment Establishment of Protected Areas for Nature M With the objective to establish at least one national park in each of Canada's 39 natural regions and one national marine conservation area in each of Canada's 29 marine regions, this entity includes all activities related to a five-step process to establish a national park or national marine conservation area (i.e., from identification of representative areas to negotiation of park agreements and formal establishment in legislation).
-This includes the preparation and maintenance of the National Parks and National Marine Conservation Areas System Plans. • Commissioner of the Environment and Sustainable Development-Marine Protected Areas (2012) Evaluation of the Advancing Conservation Interests in the Northwest Territories Initiative (Protected Areas Strategy) (2013) Evaluation of Parks Canada's National Parks Establishment and Expansion (2014) Office of the Auditor General - Implementing the Labrador Inuit Land Claims Agreement (2015) Commissioner of the Environment and Sustainable Development -Conserving Biodiversity (2018) Heritage Places Conservation 2.
-Active Management of Natural Resources M This entity includes activities related to the planning, implementation and effectiveness monitoring of active conservation interventions undertaken to maintain or improve ecological components of Parks Canada's heritage places, including: Conservation and Restoration (CoRe) Funding.
+Appendix B Program Evaluation Element Priority Rating Definition Recent Assurance Coverage (reports published since 2012) RESULT: CANAL RESULT: CANADA'S NATURAL HERITAGE IS PROTECTED FOR FUTURE GENERATIONS.
+Heritage Places Establishment 1.
+Establishment of Protected Areas for Nature Medium With the objective to establish at least one national park in each of Canada's 39 natural regions and one national marine conservation area in each of Canada's 29 marine regions, this entity includes all activities related to a five-step process to establish a national park or national marine conservation area (i.e., from identification of representative areas to negotiation of park agreements and formal establishment in legislation).
+This includes the preparation and maintenance of the National Parks and National Marine Conservation Areas System Plans.
+Commissioner of the Environment and Sustainable Development-Marine Protected Areas (2012) Evaluation of the Advancing Conservation Interests in the Northwest Territories Initiative (Protected Areas Strategy) (2013) Evaluation of Parks Canada's National Parks Establishment and Expansion (2014) Office of the Auditor General - Implementing the Labrador Inuit Land Claims Agreement (2015) Commissioner of the Environment and Sustainable Development -Conserving Biodiversity (2018) Heritage Places Conservation 2.
+Active Management of Natural Resources Medium This entity includes activities related to the planning, implementation and effectiveness monitoring of active conservation interventions undertaken to maintain or improve ecological components of Parks Canada's heritage places, including: Conservation and Restoration (CoRe) Funding.
 Prevention and management of human/wildlife conflict.
 Fire management (i.e., control and management of wildfires and prescribed burns).
 Management of hyper-abundant species, invasive species and wildlife diseases.
-Note: While management of species at risk, contaminated sites and environmental impact assessment are included as a separate entities in this evaluation universe, some aspects of these elements could be examined in an evaluation of this entity as they relate to program delivery (e.g., CoRe funded projects focused on species at risk). • Commissioner of the Environment and Sustainable Development-Marine Protected Areas (2012) Evaluation of the Health of the Oceans (HOTO) Initiative (2012) Commissioner Of The Environment And Sustainable Development - Ecological Integrity in National Parks (2013) Evaluation of Parks Canada's National Parks Conservation (2014)
+Note: While management of species at risk, contaminated sites and environmental impact assessment are included as separate entities in this evaluation universe, some aspects of these elements could be examined in an evaluation of this entity as they relate to program delivery (e.g., CoRe funded projects focused on species at risk).
+Commissioner of the Environment and Sustainable Development-Marine Protected Areas (2012) Evaluation of the Health of the Oceans (HOTO) Initiative (2012) Commissioner of the Environment and Sustainable Development - Ecological Integrity in National Parks (2013) Evaluation of Parks Canada's National Parks Conservation (2014)